xenobiasoft/depenmock/README.md

 Logger.Logs[LogLevel.Information]
 ```

+## LogOutput Attribute

+Check out the [LogOutput Attribute Usage](LogOutput-Usage.md) documentation for details on how to use the `LogOutput` attribute to control when logged messages are displayed in your test runner's output window.

 ## Sample Project

 Explore the sample project, DeskBooker.Core, which includes example unit tests for both NUnit and XUnit to help you get started with DepenMock.